 Alexandra Cousteau and Enoksen will work together on driving change and shaping conversation about the future of the oceans.

-Jacques Cousteau and Alexandra’s father Philippe talked about conservation of marine life – sadly that moment has passed as many elements of marine life has already been destroyed, which means that there is little left to conserve.
+Conservation of marine life is no longer a real possibility – sadly that moment has passed as many elements of marine life has already been destroyed, which means that there is little left to conserve.
 What can be done instead is use new and creative ways to restore what was has been lost, and Oceans 2050 is created to help achieve that.
 This is not just about removing ocean plastic but also about education and changing habits and funding initiatives that make an actual impact.

 Collaboration with Enoksen